Semi-croustillants/S4A-Embedded/README.md

 * GUI
 * Translation : ".sb2" to customized ".ino"
 * Embedded kernel based on ARTK (thanks to **[P. H. Schimpf](https://sites.google.com/site/pschimpf99/home/artk)**)
-* A4S arduino blocks
+* Custom A4S arduino blocks
-* Non slave/master system (sorry A4S, we rulez)
+* Non slave/master system (sorry A4S and S4A, we rulez)
 * From 1 up to 5 threads

 # Getting Started